Updated: Aug 7

 As an adult, I often reflect on the experiences that I have had whether good or bad and try to find the lesson in them.
 For me, that is important because I think the purpose of living is to continue to gain insight and grow from the things that you experience while creating new memories.
 Also, to look at things through different lenses and find new interpretations of what they mean.
 Today, the thought at the forefront of my mind is how much I wish I would have known as a young adult.
 I decided to write about this because it is sort of an oxymoron.
 While I wish I knew more, somehow I knew too much and encountered life experiences too soon that also prompted this desire.

 With this thought in mind, I have so much advice to give young Latiera.
-So much that I am sure what I have to say right now could never completely encompass what she needs to know.
-As a young girl I experienced a lot of attention from the male sex at an early age.
-This included wanted and unwanted sexual advances, sugar daddy propositions, marriage proposals, and etcetera.
-I was smart enough to turn most of them down but that did not stop me from having relationships with older men at a young age.
-In my opinion I thought that boys my age were too immature, they were more focused on uncommitted relationships and spreading childish roomers.
+So much that I am sure what I have to say right now could never completely encompass what she needed to know.
+As a young girl I experienced a lot of attention from the opposite sex at an early age, and this included wanted and unwanted advances.
+I encountered a few scary situations that involved being alone with a friend's step father who I had reason to be afraid of, being followed home by an unfamiliar car during a jog where I literally had to cut through houses just to lose the tail, being approached by the older neighborhood creep who liked to ride up on young girls and offer them money for sexual favors, random sugar daddy propositions while walking from the store, marriage proposals while still in my teens, and a few other disturbing scenarios that I can name.
+I was smart enough to maneuver my way through them unscathed but that did not stop me from being interested in older men.
+At that age I thought the boys in my age group were too immature.
+They were only interested in uncommitted relationships, or just easy hookups.
+At that time, I didn't have anything to my name BUT my name so I felt I had to protect it.
+I was sexually active, but the last thing I wanted to do was have my name floating around the school in a negative light, and I have never been one for casual hookups honestly.
 Therefore, from a young girl's perspective I thought it would be in my best interest to date older men.
-Ideally, this did work in my favor as I was able to keep my private business to myself, reap the benefits of an older relationship like a man with a job, car, someone who nobody knew, and someone who I could grow with and learn more from.
+Ideally, this did work in my favor as I was able to keep my private business to myself, reap the benefits of a relationship with an older man like being with someone who had a job, car, someone who nobody knew personally, and someone who I could grow with and learn more from.
 On the flip side, it also came with dealing with someone that had kids while I was still in high school, sex too soon, baby mamas, and making difficult life decisions which is something that was probably so far removed from what other high school teenagers were dealing with.

 Next, don't work for anyone but your parents.
 Granted I know that most people may not have parents that are business owners.
 If your parents don't own a business, or you are not in a position to remain unemployed, do what you have to do in order to get your own.
 That means, the whole time you are working, your purpose for working is to get your own.
 Save a certain amount from every pay check, research, study to become a subject matter expert, and when you are ready execute your plan move forward.
 If you are able to do this early then you will have plenty of time to get it right later.
 I had to realize that even while you're older its still okay to embrace this concept but you will have less time to get it right.